-ALBERT ANDERSON and YVONNE ANDERSON, Plaintiffs
+ANDERSON and ANDERSON, Plaintiffs)

+vs.) FINDINGS, RULINGS, and

-HARRIS H. IVERS, ELLIOT MacSWAN, LUTHER LONG, WALTER BROWN, and GEORGE SUTTON, AS THEY ARE MEMBERS OF THE OLD KING'S HIGHWAY REGIONAL HISTORIC DISTRICT COMMISSION, Defendants FINDINGS, RULINGS, and ORDER FOR JUDGMENT
+H. IVERS, ELLIOT MacSWAN, LONG, WALTER BROWN, and) ORDER FOR

+GEORGE SUTTON, AS THEY ARE MEMBERS í

+OLD KING'S HIGHWAY REGIONAL COMMISSION,)

+Defendants j

 I. STATEMENT OF CASE

 This case is before me by way of an appeal by Albert Anderson (hereinafter the appellant) from a decision of the Old King's Highway Regional Historic District Commission (hereinafter the Regional Commission) upholding the denial of a certificate of appropriateness by the Sandwich Town Committee (hereinafter the Town Committee) for the installation of white vinyl clapboards to a portion of the rear of appellant's home.